caramelomartins/website/content/essays/2021/02/using-require-and-check-in-kotlin.md

 println(getStateValue()) // non-empty-state
 ```

 In this example, we can see usage of both `check` and `checkNotNull`.
 Before returning the value of  `state` it uses: `checkNotNull` to validate that `someState` is not null and then it uses `check` to validate that `isNotEmpty()` doesn't return `false`.
 If any of these doesn't meet the criteria, it will throw an `IllegalStateException`.
-Again, this is a great, idiomatic way of performing validation on state in Kotlin code.
+Again, this is a great, idiomatic way of performing validation on state in Kotlin.

 ## Conclusion